Free Kitchen Hacks eBook

 Then, pour all of your cream cheese filling on top.
 Lastly, pour the rest of the banana bread batter on top.

-I typically just leave it as is, allowing the batters to settle in naturally, but if you want more of a marbling effect, take knife and stick it about halfway down through the batters, swirling back and forth to make a marbling effect.
+I typically just leave it as is, allowing the batters to settle in naturally, but if you want more of a marbling effect, take knife and stick it about halfway down through the batters, swirling back and forth to make a marbling effect

-First layer of banana bread batter added to pan
+First layer of banana bread batter added to pan.

-Fill pan 1/3 of the way with the banana bread batter
+Fill pan ⅓ of the way with the banana bread batter.

-Then, add all your cream cheese filling on top
+Then, add all your cream cheese filling on top.

-Marbled banana bread ready for the oven
+Marbled banana bread ready for the oven.

 Lastly, top it off with the remaining banana bread batter.

-Banana bread loaf with swirled cream cheese
+Banana bread loaf with swirled cream cheese.

-Banana Bread with Cream Cheese Frequently Asked Questions
+Troubleshooting Your Banana Bread with Cream Cheese

 It is very common (pretty much inevitable!) to get a crack on any bread baked in a loaf pan.
 This is for two main reasons: a thicker batter and the shape of the pan.